Heart of Downtown Los Angeles Walking Tour

 The PacMutual, despite its name, is actually made up of three interconnected structures that were built consecutively over two decades.
 The first to be constructed was in 1908.
 It was a six-story Beaux Arts building clad in white terra cotta with four-story Corinthian columnns.
 In 1921, a twelve-story Beaux Arts building was added.
 It was much larger than the 1908 building and featured a grand lobby with a barrel-vaulted ceiling and sweeping staircases in Italian Tavernelle marble.
 The third structure was finished in 1926 and is a two-story parking garage with offices and meeting rooms on the top floor.
 Today, the PacMutual Building houses a range of tenants such as attorneys and architects as well as the fashion firm Nasty Gal and Los Angeles Conservancy.

-Completed in 1928, this monumental building was constructed as the headquarters of one of the most prestigious and expensive haberdasheries of the time, Alexander & Oviatt.
+Completed in 1928, this building acted as the headquarters of one of the most prestigious and expensive haberdasheries of the time, Alexander & Oviatt.
 The building housed their shop, which is now Cicada restaurant, rentable office space, and a penthouse suite for owner James Oviatt to live in.
 The building was designed in the Italian Romanesque style after Oviatt attended the 1925 Paris Exposition and was inspired by the architecture there.
 When the building was completed, the sheltered lobby forecourt contained over thirty tons of glass by designer Rene Lalique, and a few original panels remain to this day.
 The ten-room penthouse was originally decorated by the Parisian design firm of Saddler et fils and featured burled mahogany furniture and cabinets, parquet wood floors in geometric patterns, carved woodwork, imported fabrics and Lalique glass throughout.
+Oviatt enjoyed strong ties to people and groups that preached antisemitic and racist ideologies; the building eventually housed the Christian Defense League, which publicly promoted antisemitism and "America First" philosophies.
+Oviatt handed out materials to customers that promoted antisemitic beliefs, as well.

 On February 2, 1930 it was announced that the soon-to-be constructed Sun Realty Building would continue the trend of local architecture by designing an exterior of colored terra cotta.
 In this case, the fluted terra cotta provided a beautiful blue-green finish, rising continuously for fourteen stories to the roofline before tapering to a crown of bronze at the top.
 It was designed by architect Claud Beelman, who is responsible for designing many buildings throughout the city including the Garfield Building, the Ninth and Broadway Building, and the Eastern Columbia Building.
 At the time of its construction, the lobby was outfitted with a marble floor and decorative plaster ceiling.
 The building was redesigned in the 1970s, but a few original fittings remain such as the original Art Deco elevator doors.
 The building is now known as the Los Angeles Jewelry Center.